Chris Evans Is Sending A ‘Captain America’ Shield To Little Boy Who Saved His Sister From A Dog Attack

 Chris Evans is gifting an authentic Captain America shield to a little boy who sustained injuries protecting his younger sister from a dog attack, US Weekly reported.

 On July 9, 6-year-old Bridger Walker from Wyoming stood between his 4-year-old sister and a 1-year-old German Shepherd mix, according to CNN.
-The dog attacked the child, which resulted in Bridger needing more than 90 stitches and undergoing surgery.
+The dog attacked the child, which resulted in Walker needing more than 90 stitches and undergoing surgery.
 His younger sister was left unscathed from the incident.

 “If someone had to die, I thought it should be me,” the 6-year-old said when his father asked why he saved his sister from the dog.

-The story went viral when his aunt, Nikki Walker, shared what happened to her niece and nephew on Instagram.
+The story went viral when his aunt, Nicole Walker, shared what happened to her niece and nephew on Instagram.
 Her post currently has over 250,000 likes.

 In the video released this morning, Chris Evans called the little boy a hero, saying that he was going to track down his address and send him a real Captain America shield because he deserves it.
 The 39-year-old actor wore a casual black t-shirt in the short video he filmed in his home.